mpc-physical-science/2023-Summer-Interns/README.md

 Notes and documents are formatted using Markdown.
 For more about Markdown, see [here](markdown.md).

 ## Template for Assignments
+**Note:** Name each notebook with the same name as the folder encompassing the file.
+For example, the notebook in folder *Ex-Average-Calc* is also called *Ex-Average-Calc.ipynb*
-The structure of each assignment will be the same and will have the following format:
+**The structure of each assignment will be the same and will have the following format:**
 (*Note the markdown associated with each title/subtitle.*)
 # Title
 Title matches the title of the assignment.
 Under the title, *copy/paste* the same text as the assignment.